Logo of the The Poor Swiss

 I say this in every review: investing fees are very important.
 If you are a long-term investor, you need to minimize fees.
 This is especially true if you are a passive index investor, where fees are the best lever at your disposal to increase your returns in the long term.

-Findependent charges a 0.44% fee on your assets, billed quarterly.
-So, if you have 10’000 CHF with them, you will pay 44 CHF per year.
+Findependent charges a 0.40% fee on your assets, billed quarterly.
+So, if you have 10,000 CHF with them, you will pay 44 CHF per year.
+Starting in June 2023, the fees are reduced if you have more money:

 On top of that, several fees are not included:

-Interestingly, the 0.44% fee will be free below 2000 CHF.
+Interestingly, the 0.40% fee will be free below 2000 CHF.
 This free investment option can be great for testing Findependent without paying high fees.
+If you have a small to medium account, this 2000 CHF managed for free can make a significant difference.
+However, if you have a large account, it will not make much of a difference.

 Is it safe?

-Looking at regulations, we can see that Findependent is well regulated in Switzerland.
-On top of that, they are a member of The Financial Services Standards Association (VQF) and the Industry Organisation for Independent Asset Managers (BOVV).
+Looking at the regulations, we can see that Findependent is well-regulated in Switzerland.
+Moreover, they are a member of the Financial Services Standards Association (VQF) and the Industry Organization for Independent Asset Managers (BOVV).
 These are important compliance organizations that ensure that financial advisors are doing a proper job with your money.

 However, one great thing about their security is that you can only deposit money into an account in your name, which improves security.

-So, overall, I would say that Findependent is as safe as other Swiss Robo-advisors.
-I would just wish they shared a little more information on their website about technical security.
+So, overall, I would say Findependent is as safe as other Swiss robo-advisors.
+I wish they shared more information on their website about technical security.

 Alternatives to Findependent